-- Boiler and system (other than expansion tank) must be full of water for satisfactory operation.
+- 1. Boiler and system (other than expansion tank) must be full of water for satisfactory operation.
 Add water to system until boiler pressure gauge registers 12 psi.
 Water should come out of all air vents when opened. - 2.
-Wash Oil and grease which accumulate in new hot water boiler out in following manner: - Shut off valves have been installed between boiler return manifold and system, to minimize amount of system draining. - Drain boiler to level below relief valve tapping. - Remove relief valve using extreme care to avoid damaging it. - Add appropriate amount of recommended boil out compound. - Replace relief valve. - Fill entire system with water and purge. - Start firing boiler. - Circulate water through entire system. - Vent system, including radiation. - Allow boiler water to reach operating temperature, if possible.
+Wash Oil and grease which accumulate in new hot water boiler out in following manner: - Shut off valves that have been installed between boiler return manifold and system, to minimize amount of system draining. - Drain boiler to level below relief valve tapping. - Remove relief valve using extreme care to avoid damaging it. - Add appropriate amount of recommended boil out compound. - Replace relief valve. - Fill entire system with water and purge. - Start firing boiler. - Circulate water through entire system. - Vent system, including radiation. - Allow boiler water to reach operating temperature, if possible.

-- Continue to circulate water for few hours. - Stop firing boiler. - Drain system in manner and to location that hot water can be discharged safely. - Remove plugs from all available returns and wash water side of boiler as thoroughly as possible, using high-pressure water stream. - Refill system with fresh water. - 3.
+- Continue to circulate water for few hours. - Stop firing boiler. - Drain system in a manner and to a location that hot water can be discharged safely. - Remove plugs from all available returns and wash water side of boiler as thoroughly as possible, using high-pressure water stream. - Refill system with fresh water. - 3.
 Add appropriate boiler water treatment compounds as recommended by your qualified water treatment company. - 4.
-Testing pH /alkalinity after boiler and system have been cleaned and refilled as previously described, test pH of water in system.
-Can be done with pH test kit. pH should be higher than 7 but lower than 11.
-Add appropriate water treatment chemicals, if necessary, to bring pH within specified range.
-With this lower level of protection, care must be exercised to eliminate all free oxygen in system. - 5.
+Testing pH /alkalinity.
+After boiler and system have been cleaned and refilled as previously described, test pH of water in system.
+Use pH test kit. pH should be higher than 7 but lower than 11.
+Add appropriate water treatment chemicals, if necessary, to bring pH within range.
+Care must be excercised to eliminate all free oxygen in system. - 5.
 Boiler is now ready to be put into service.